markNZed/processism-react-three/storyboard.md

 We begin by observing entities engaged in competition, each trying to outperform the others.
 This competition creates a feedback loop, where the success of one entity drives others to intensify their efforts.
 As competition escalates, it can lead to fluctuations and instability within the system, reflecting the dynamic but often chaotic nature of competitive feedback loops.

 However, within this competitive landscape, collaboration also emerges.
 Some entities form alliances, sharing resources and working together.
-These collaborative efforts create a different type of feedback loop—one that stabilizes the system.
+These collaborative efforts create a different type of feedback loop — one that stabilizes the system.
 As entities collaborate, they provide mutual support, dampening the extremes of competition and leading to a more balanced and stable environment.

 By zooming out, we see how these lower-level dynamics contribute to the system’s stability at a higher level.
 The competitive feedback loops drive innovation and change, while the collaborative feedback loops provide stability and resilience.
 Together, they create a dynamic balance that ensures the survival and success of the system as a whole.